chakjung/ec2LT/README.md

 This is the main component of the back end.
 It is the EC2 instance in charge of creating the "Minion" EC2 instances (one for each AZ) and for traffic control of latency tests among these Minions.
 To run this project, simply build and start Gru on an EC2 instance as described above.

-As part of its setup, it synchronizes the system clock with `ATSS`, and configures chrony to improve measurement precision.
+As part of its setup, it synchronizes the system clock with [ATSS](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-the-amazon-time-sync-service/), and configures chrony to improve measurement precision.
 This process takes ~3 hours.
-Gru also automatically creates the DynamoDB tables to store the latency data (if they don't already exist).
+Gru also automatically creates the DynamoDB tables, to store the latency data (if they don't already exist).

 ### Minion (AKA "Swarm Instance")

-This is the component responsible for running the latency tests.
+This is the component, responsible for running the latency tests.
 As controlled by Gru, a pair of Minions will establish a TCP connection, run 10 latency tests, and report the results back to Gru.
-These Minions are automatically stood up, configured, and terminated by Gru (when Gru is started) using a startup script and the AWS SDK.
+These Minions are automatically stood up, configured, and terminated by Gru, using a startup script and the AWS SDK.
 This startup script is located in `gru/gru.cpp`.

 ### Big Red Button